County of Hawai‘i Public Access, Open Space & Natural Resources Preservation Commission–Acquisition Status Report as of 9.2020

 The GREAT SUCCESS OF THE 2% LAND FUND:

-- LAND ACQUIRED: 4,428 acres of land already acquired suggested by community members Waikapuna will add approximately 2,200 acres.
+- LAND ACQUIRED: More than 7,700 acres of land already acquired that were suggested by community members

 *MATCHING FUNDS- My opinion: The highest and best use of 2% of taxpayer’s funds is to use the 2% Land Fund to get dollar for dollar matching funds.
 To date the County has only received 1 dollar for every 3 dollars spent for taxpayers OR only 32% of the money spent is from grants.
 The ultimate goal would be to get dollar for dollar matching funds.